The World Created

 Beyond this, according to the evolutionary story of history, the pressures that humans are exerting upon the planet and animal life should simply cause life to evolve to survive.
 Whatever doesn’t survive was simply not fit enough.
 If this is the process that worked in the past, then what makes human-caused changes any different than animal predation or natural disasters?
 Once we allow that human actions are different somehow, then we’ve associated moral value to them, which is illogical in a purely naturalistic worldview; after all, morals themselves have supposedly evolved because of the very environmental pressures that evolutionists are disparaging.

 One of the most common refrains about the environment from the news media goes something like this: [insert disaster here] is coming if we don’t stop [insert bad thing some scientists claim we’re doing to destroy the earth].
-Recently, most of these reports are somehow tied into global warming.
+Recently, most of these reports are somehow tied to climate change.

 While some of the evidence suggests that the earth has warmed recently (see sidebar for information), many scientists build their conclusions upon a faulty view of earth’s history.
 If we start with the Bible, we know how old the earth truly is, what happened in history (e.g., the global Flood, the one Ice Age), and what will happen in the future (Revelation 21–22).
 God is in control and reminds us in His Word not to be afraid of what tomorrow will bring (Matthew 6:34).
 Far from being an excuse to abuse the world, this is the real justification to take care of it—without resorting to scare tactics and exaggerations of the data.